Bernoulli actions of type III$_0$ with prescribed associated flow: Poisson flows and infinite divisibility: proof of Theorem

 \begin{proof}[{Proof of Theorem \ref{thm.almost-periodic-Poisson}}] The cases of a trivial flow or a periodic flow are straightforward.
 By e.g.\ \cite[Proposition 2.1]{BV20}, taking $a > 0$ and $\mu_n = \cE(\delta_a)$ for all $n \in \N$, the tail boundary flow is the periodic flow $\R \actson \R/a\Z$.
 Similarly, taking $a > 0$ irrational and $\mu_n = \cE(\delta_1 + \delta_a)$ for all $n \in \N$, the tail boundary flow is trivial.

 So, it suffices to consider an almost periodic, aperiodic, ergodic flow.
-Since such a flow is always induced from an almost periodic, aperiodic, ergodic flow of $\Z$, it suffices to fix a dense embedding $\Z \actson K$ of $\Z$ into a compact second countable abelian group and to realize the translation action $\Z \actson K$ as the tail boundary flow of a sequence of compound Poisson distributions $\cE(\mu_n)$, where $\mu_n$ are finite positive measures on $\N$.
+Such a flow is given by the translation action of $\R$ on a compact second countable abelian group $L$ under a dense embedding $\pi : \R \to L$.
+We have to realize this flow as the tail boundary flow of a sequence of compound Poisson distributions $\cE(\mu_n)$ with $\mu_n$ supported on $\R_{\geq 0}$.
+We start by reducing this problem to a similar question for $\Z$-actions.